 - No insurance hassles for routine care

 Real example: A 35-year-old software engineer in Austin pays $85/month for DPC + $395/month for Bronze HDHP = $480/month total.
 With HSA contributions in the 24% tax bracket, the effective cost drops to $367/month.
-His DPC includes unlimited visits, and he pays $4 for a 90-day supply of his allergy medication.
+His DPC covers routine visits, and he pays $4 for a 90-day supply of his allergy medication.

 Sources: